Stedman Doubles

 In Stedman doubles there is no Bob only a Single which only affects the bells in 4&5 Places.
 This is very different from Stedman at higher stages (Triples, Caters and Cinques) as these have both Bobs and Singles that are called at a different position in the six.

-Note: The Single should be called at the backstroke (underscored place), but some conductors call it a blow later at handstroke.
+Note: The Single should be called at the backstroke (the underscored place in the table below), but some conductors wrongly call it a blow later at handstroke as they might in triples.

 Doing this Single called Quick or Slow